 A healthy hip joint is must to perform everyday movement, failure to which, can lead to pain and limit your movement.
-We at the Centre for Hip Replacement at Nanavati Max Super Speciality Hospital, provide affordable, accessible, and quality healthcare services to patients requiring a hip replacement.
+We at the Centre for Hip Replacement at Nanavati Max Super Speciality Hospital, Mumbai, provide affordable, accessible, and quality healthcare services to patients requiring a hip replacement.
 We have a team of highly- trained orthopaedic surgeons who hold expertise in providing personalised care to patients suffering from hip-related conditions.

 We offer compassionate care, technical expertise, and a wide range of treatment solutions using state-of-the-art diagnostic and therapeutic facilities.